dominicfarr/skybird-shiro/README.md

 shows where shiro stores the principal object in the session
 ----

-http://localhost:8888/web/showPrincipal.jsp secure (secure via basic auth, username/password = dom/password)
+http://localhost:8888/web/showPrincipal.jsp secure (username/password = dom/password)